-Entry into the closure will occur after the student has passed qualifying or comprehensive exams and other departmental programmatic requirements permitting the student to enter the research and dissertation phase of study.
+Entry into closure will occur after the student has passed qualifying exams, completed all course work, and complied with any other programmatic requirements, thereby permitting the student to enter the proposal and dissertation phases of study.
+Students must be continuously enrolled from this point forward.
+Generally, this is accomplished by enrolling in dissertation hours.